The Government Purchase Order(PO) process explained

 You may think that contracts are only won based on the Vendors who have the lowest price.

 You are wrong.
-Contracts are awarded because of other things like having special considerations (small business, woman or veteran owned) and certifications like being (8 (a) and Small Disadvantaged).
-State and local governments have the requirement of to BUY LOCAL or Made in America.
-The more boxes you can check off the better your chances are to not having to be the LOWEST priced.
-It also helps to have a designated person that is very detail oriented in your business that handles government sales.
-This makes sure that all paperwork is completed and successfully submitted on time.
+Contracts are awarded because of having special considerations (small business, woman or veteran-owned and certifications like being (8 (a) and Small Disadvantaged).
+State and local governments have the requirement to BUY LOCAL or Made in America.
+The more boxes you can check off the better your chances are to not having to be the LOWEST price.

 So you ask yourself: will I get a Contract or Purchase Order Agreement if I do not have a GSA#.